 Examination in the second cycle took place in 2014 (session 20).
 During the review, the Government stated that corporal punishment is prohibited in articles 38 and 89 of the Law for the Integral Protection of Children and Adolescents 2009.
 Nevertheless, the following recommendation was made and was accepted by the Government:

 “Put further effort and attention into the prevention of violence against children, expressly prohibit corporal punishment by law in all settings, eliminate worst forms of child labour, and prevent children from living in the street (Estonia)”

 Third cycle examination took place in 2019 (session 34).
 No recommendation on corporal punishment was made, but the following recommendations were extended:

-“Continue its work to combat violence against women and children, take measures to protect victims of violence based on their sexual orientation and gender identity, and allocate adequate resources for programmes ensuring the full enjoyment of the rights of women, children and LGBTI persons (Australia)”
+“Continue its work to combat violence against women and children, take measures to protect victims of violence based on their sexual orientation and gender identity, and allocate adequate resources for programmes ensuring the full enjoyment of the rights of women, children and lesbian, gay, bisexual, transgender and intersex persons (Australia)”

 “Continue to take legislative and administrative measures to better protect the rights of women and children (China)”

 18 March 2010, A/HRC/14/5, Report of the working group, para.
 81(38)

 17 December 2014, A/HRC/28/5, Report of the working group, para.
 96

 17 December 2014, A/HRC/28/5, Report of the working group, para.
 103(23)

 2 January 2020, A/HRC/43/5, Report of the Working Group, paras.
 103(13), 103(145) and 103(187)